harshgupta2125/house-price-prediction-model/README.md

 ## 🚀 Features

 - Predicts house prices using a trained machine learning model.
-- Clean and fast HTML form-based UI.
+- Clean and fast Streamlit library form-based UI.
 - Estimates price in Indian Rupees (₹).
 - Lightweight — built without Streamlit.
-- Can be deployed on Heroku, Render, or any cloud service.
+- Can be deployed on Streamlit service.

 ---